9 min read

 They include:

-• Operating a computer or mobile device
+• Operating a desktop or laptop

 • Managing files and folders

-Necessary, but not impressive.
+Necessary but not competitive.

 Why Computer Literacy Is No Longer Enough

-Most workplaces now:
+Modern workplaces now:

-• Run on SaaS platforms
+• Run on SaaS platforms (Notion, Slack, Teams)

-• Use cloud-based workflows
+• Use cloud-based collaboration

-• Change tools frequently
+• Change software regularly

-This gap is where many careers stall.
+This gap is where careers either grow—or stall.

 What Is Digital Fluency?